Negative Equity: What Does It Mean In Real Estate?

 Whatever you do to raise the value of your home, make sure your changes are affordable and don’t put you into more debt.

-Once you have completed the renovations and upgrades to your home, you can hire a local appraiser to assess the new value of your property.
-Hopefully, they’ll be able to appraise your home for more than your current loan amount.
+Once you have completed the renovations and upgrades to your home, you can get a home appraisal to assess the new value of your property and see if your home’s value has increased.

 The Bottom Line